 Government Debt Management has concluded primary dealer contracts for, respectively, government bonds and Treasury bills.
 Primary dealer contracts are concluded with banks that intend to enter into long-term cooperation to trade and resell Danish government bonds to a broad range of investors.

-Banks that have concluded primary dealer contracts can act as counterparties in the central government's issuance and buyback transactions and get access to the lending facilities of the central government and the Social Pension Fund.
+Banks that have concluded primary dealer contracts can act as counterparties in the central government's issuance and buyback transactions and get access to the securities lending facility of the central government.
 The key obligations of the primary dealers are to act as counterparties at auctions of government securities and to support liquidity by quoting prices in the secondary market on an ongoing basis.

 Primary dealers in Danish government securities

 |Primary dealers in government bonds||Primary dealers in Treasury bills|